 Trademark watching to monitor for potentially conflicting applications will typically take one of three forms:

 - Identical trademark watch: Identifies marks or devices (e.g. logos) that are visually or phonetically identical;

 - Similar trademark watch: Identifies identical and confusingly similar marks;

-- Trademark watch with opinion: Includes the attorney's recommendation on the results of the identical or similar trademark watch based on their consideration of a company’s prior rights and the likely impact on its business and market share.
+- Trademark watch with opinion: Includes an attorney's recommendation on the results of the identical or similar trademark watch based on their consideration of prior rights and the likely impact on a business and its market share.